 Last winter I started binge-listening to CiRCE Institute podcasts.
 I was new to CiRCE and I was drinking deeply from their fountain of goodness.
 I became particularly intrigued by Dr. Brian Phillips’ podcast “The Commons.”
 I made sure to listen to his interview with Jonathan Rogers on Flannery O’Connor.
 I was intrigued, encouraged, and, unbelievably, excited.

-At the same time my friend Heidi Scovel of Mt.
-Hope Chronicles was reading Flannery O’Connor with her in-real-life book club, so we started talking about all things O’Connor in our online book club.
+At the same time an online friend was reading Flannery O’Connor with her in-real-life book club, so we started talking about all things O’Connor in our online book club.
 Heidi had just read Rogers’ biography of O’Connor, The Terrible Speed of Mercy, and she was able to share enough quotes with me to allay my fears and excite my interest.
 I bought the little book and tucked it into my suitcase for reading on a long distance trip.

 This is a beautifully crafted book.
 It was the most perfect orientation to the heart and mind of Flannery O’Connor and it gave me the confidence to meet her writing with the right openness of mind.
 I credit Mr. Rogers with helping me to fall in love with this remarkable author and her important fiction.